-[i] A final score of 90% or above will always be at least an A minus.
+- i.
+A final score of 90% or above will always be at least an A minus.
 No one is ever penalized for learning what we teach them.
 Thus, it is entirely possible for everyone in the class to receive a grade of A minus or better.
-However, my experience suggests that this will not happen.

-[ii] In order to receive a D or higher, you have to achieve a final score of at least 50%.
-In other words, a final score less than 50% is an E.

-[iii] The median grade of BIOL 12 will mostly likely be a B. That means if the median numerical score for the course is 62%, then a grade of 62% is a B. If the median were 29%, then a grade of 29% is a B (hence negating rule [ii] above).
-If the median numerical score is 94% then the median letter grade for the course will be an A or A- (see rule [i] above).
+However, my experience suggests that this will not happen. - ii.
+If you achieve a numerical score of 50% or above, you will pass the course. - iii.
+The median grade of BIOL 12 will mostly likely be a B. That means if the median numerical score for the course is 62%, then a grade of 62% is a B.